Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Patalpani Waterfall

-Why I go: For the dramatic 300-foot drop and the thrill of watching trains cross the bridge with the roaring falls in the background.
+Why to go: For the dramatic 300-foot drop and the thrill of watching trains cross the bridge with the roaring falls in the background.

 Top things to do:

-• Watch the Patalpani waterfall thunder down the rocks during monsoon.
+• Watch the Patalpani waterfall thunder down the rocks during the monsoon.

 • Ride the heritage hill train from Patalpani to Kalakund (a slow ride with gorges, tunnels, and misty views).